Keleher & McLeod Professor

-At the UNM School of Law, Pareja primarily teaches business and tax law courses.
-Since he started teaching at UNM, he has taught Federal Income Tax, Contracts, Practicum, Estate and Gift Tax, Taxation of Business Enterprises and International Business Transactions.
-He also has taught in the law school’s Business & Tax Clinic.
+At the UNM School of Law, Pareja primarily teaches courses in the areas of business, tax, and estate planning.
+Since he started teaching at UNM School of Law, he has taught Federal Income Tax, Contracts, Practicum, Estate and Gift Tax, Taxation of Business Enterprises, International Business Transactions, Wills & Trusts, and Estate & Retirement Planning.
+He also has taught in the law school's Business & Tax Clinic.

-He is extremely dedicated to giving students the opportunity to study law in other countries.
-He has taught in and directed the Guanajuato Summer Law Institute.
-In addition, he recently spent a year teaching as a visiting professor at the Universidad Rey Juan Carlos in Madrid, Spain.
-He is the founding director of the Madrid Summer Law Institute, which will offer its first summer law program starting in June 2013.
+Pareja has lived with family in Colombia and Venezuela, and he is extremely dedicated to giving students the opportunity to live in other countries while studying law.
+He has taught in and directed the Guanajuato Summer Law Institute in Guanajuato, Mexico.
+Pareja is fluent in Spanish, and he also spent a year teaching Spanish law students as a visiting professor at the Universidad Rey Juan Carlos in Madrid, Spain.

 Outside of his interests in the law, Pareja is a dedicated guitarist who has performed at Swallow Hill in Denver, as well as at numerous convalescent hospitals in the Denver area.
-In Albuquerque, he has performed extensively (with Professor Jenny Moore) at UNM Hospital through the innovative Arts-in-Medicine program.
-Pareja is even known to play guitar in class on occasion.
+In Albuquerque, he has performed extensively at UNM Hospital through the innovative Arts-in-Medicine program.
+Pareja is even known to play his guitar in class on occasion.